EndiHariadi43/Bhinneka/SECURITY.md

 ## Safe Harbor
 Security research conducted in good faith (without unauthorized access, and without harming data or services) will not be subject to legal action.

+## Out of Scope
+- Denial of Service (DoS) via excessive requests
+- Vulnerabilities requiring physical access
+- Reports of outdated packages without a working exploit

+## Disclosure
+Fixes will be released as part of our regular [GitHub Releases](./releases).
+We will credit researchers who responsibly disclose vulnerabilities (unless anonymity is requested).